 After the first $10,000, they have a 0.25% annual advisory fee.
 That’s it.
 No other tiers.
 Pretty simple.

-This make Wealthfront the robo-advisor to go after if you are an investor with only limited fund to get started.
+This makes Wealthfront the robo-advisor to go after if you are an investor with limited funds to get started.

 Let’s summarize some of the key differences between Betterment and Wealthfront.

 When it comes to giving financial advice and customer service, it appears that Betterment has thought through a lot of the features investors need.